 - Save time as documents do not have to be signed individually by hand.

 - Search, retrieve and archive documents with ease.

-- An integrated workflow which works with signing, transfer, processing of electronic documents which can happen within the system.
+- An integrated workflow that works with signing, transfer, processing of electronic documents that can happen within the system.

-- Ensure that authenticity and integrity of data is well-protected.
+- Ensure that the authenticity and integrity of data are well-protected.

 - Digital signatures are a go-green initiative, an eco-friendly option and a clear alternative to the paper-intensive processes.

 - Digitally signed documents are legally validated by the Indian IT Act, 2000.